xiongnemo/sqlite-afl/README.md

           "minimized\_culled" directory.
 This can be substituted in place of "cull2" if desired.

+       -  Used the "json-cases" directory instead of "cull2"/"minimized\_culled" and omit the -x option if testing the json1.c extension

   12. If the fuzzer stops for any reason (for example to update "fuzzershell.c" to a new version) then it can be restated by changing the "-i cull2" argument to just "-i-".
 Example:

        -  ../afl-fuzz -i- -o out -x ../testcases/\_extras/sql -- ./fuzzershell

+       -  Omit the -x option when testing json1.c

 ## Database File Fuzzing